Teaching of Reading

 At Dedham Primary School we understand that it is essential that the teaching of reading focuses on developing competence in both word reading and comprehension.

 In order to tailor reading books to the individual needs of our children, we use a range of reading schemes in school.
-These schemes include: Phonics Bug, Bug Club, Rigby Star, Big Cat, Lighthouse, Rapid, Rigby Rocket and Phonics Books (Dandelion Readers).
-We constantly strive to ensure that our reading schemes are appropriately challenging and engaging for our children and over the past few years we have put a considerable amount of money into purchasing new sets of books.
-For struggling KS2 readers, we have purchased phonics books specifically written for an interest age of 8-14 and we have an expanding set of hi-lo readers by Barrington Stoke.
+The schemes we use primarily are Read Write Inc, Phonics Bug and Bug Club, supported by others when required.
+We constantly strive to ensure that our reading schemes are appropriately challenging and engaging for our children and seek to replace and enhance our collection regularly.
+In 2016, we began to subscribe to online books by Pearson and this will continue in 2017.
+For struggling KS2 readers, we have an expanding set of hi-lo readers by Barrington Stoke.

-Our library is currently being developed to enable all children the opportunity to borrow quality fiction and non-fiction titles.
-Our subscription to Essex School Library Service Premier Plus package enables us to constantly review and change the stock of books that we have in school.
+Our subscription to Essex School Library Service Premier package enables us to constantly review and change the stock of books that we have in school.
 We believe passionately that children need to be encouraged and supported to read widely so as to establish an appreciation and a love of reading.
 As stated in the National Curriculum, “reading feeds pupils’ imaginations and opens up a treasure-house of wonder and joy for curious young minds.”
+The school library contains a good selection of fiction, non-fiction and poetry books which children from every class are encouraged to borrow.
+Over the past year, we have particularly focused on expanding our stock of graphic novels and picture books designed for older readers.